This mac & cheese hot dog won the first (unofficial) vegan hot dog challenge!

-To celebrate national hot dog day on July 23 we created the first (unofficial) vegan hot dog challenge on our YouTube channel!
-It was a close fight to the finish, but John's lazy, stoner-friendly concoction took home the win.
-I honestly think it was because my supposed wild ingredient challenge actually helped his recipe rather than hindered it!
+To celebrate national hot dog day on July 23 I created the first (unofficial) vegan hot dog challenge on my YouTube channel!
+It was a close fight to the finish, but this lazy, stoner-friendly concoction took home the win.
+I honestly think it was because my supposed wild ingredient challenge actually helped this recipe rather than hindered it!

 The recipes for both dogs are below, but first watch how it all came together!

 Yves Veggie Dogs were used in these recipes, but I really like Field Roast Sausages!
 And always grill or pan fry your dogs in a good slathering of BBQ sauce.
 If you’re looking for vegan hot dog buns, be sure to ask the bakery counter at your grocery store for the ingredient lists.
 Most house made buns are vegan.
 The ones used in the video do not contain egg despite their appearance!

 mac & cheese hot dog with cranberry ketchup

 It's two comfort foods in one!
 This hot dog smothered with mac & cheese is everything childhood dreams are made of.